The Best Creamy Homemade Cheesecake

 For the Crust

-• Preheat your oven to 350ºF.
-Spray a 9-inch springform pan with nonstick baking spray and line the bottom with parchment paper.
+• Preheat the oven to 350ºF.
+Spray a 9-inch springform pan with nonstick baking spray and line the bottom with a parchment paper round.
 Set aside.

-• In a small bowl, mix together the graham cracker crumbs and melted butter until the mixture resembles wet sand.
+• Mix together the graham cracker crumbs and melted butter until the mixture resembles wet sand.

 a white bowl filled with graham cracker on a white background.

-• Transfer the mixture into the prepared springform pan and press the crumbs into the bottom and sides to create an even, compact crust.
+• Press the mixture into the prepared springform pan, creating an even, compact crust.

-• Par-bake the crust for 8 minutes.
-Then, remove it from the oven and allow it cool while you make the filling.
+• Par-bake the crust for 8 minutes, then remove it from the oven and allow it to cool while you make the filling.

 A Classic Cheesecake on a white background.